nlepage/go-wasm-http-talk/slides.md

 Notes:
 - So let's create a new `Promise`, and return it.
-- The `NewPromise` function I am using here is not part of the `syscall/js` package, it is just a utility function to ease the creation of a new JavaScript `Promise`, which can be a little cumbersome using `syscall/js`.
+- The `NewPromise` function I am using here is not part of the standard library, it's a utility function to ease the creation of a new JavaScript `Promise`, which can be a little cumbersome.
 - Returning a promise means the callback function is asynchronous, so we need to start a new goroutine...

 ---